vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2019-01-07
+CRISP variant calling quality has been analysed.
+The quality seems good enough.
+There have been detected 15,985,630 SNVs (13,885,349 SNPs and 2,100,281 indels) with a mean quality of ~100 (min=20; max=4,025).
+There are 527,499 multiallelic
+SNPs and the ts/tv ratio is 1.23.

+#2018-07-25
+*In progress*

+#2018-06-01
+Asgharian et al.'s reads have been mapped against the Culex quinquefasciatus reference genome downloaded from the NCBI.
+Two programs have been used (BWA and Bowtie2).
+Finnaly, the best mapping quality have been returned by bwa mem algorithm, so this is the one selected in the ongoing analysis.

+#2018-04-20
+As a TFM proyect, Culex sequence data is being re-analysed, following this proyect.
+This day, the Asgharian et al.'s data have been downloaded, its quality has been checked and the reads have been filtered and trimmed by quality.
+The final fastQC report is good enough to continue with the analysis

 #2017-08-29
 Here, I use the reads from Asgharian et al. (2015) selected on 2017-08-04 to map them against the consensus sequences of the loci assembled by ipyrad from